adamsilver/adamsilver.io-jekyll/_posts/2015-08-16-the-real-progressive-enhancement.md

 Sometimes the network is at fault.
 Only some of the script makes it down the wire.
 Perhaps a firewall or proxy messed with it.
 This actually happened to me when I worked at a large mobile network provider.
 The network stripped out what it thought was a comment inside a well-known library, but it was actually a regex.
 Mobile networks can often do these things in the name of performance but it actually broke several sites.

-*Note: having the latest iPhone with Javascript enabled made no difference.*

 But, more *commonly* and most *importantly*, is when a browser lacks support for one or more APIs that your app tries to implement.
 This point is well worth labouring over and I will demonstrate this shortly.

 ## 3. Javascript does not degrade gracefully without developer intervention (unlike HTML and CSS).